bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 *  **Credential Holders**: These are the mining operators within BC
 *  **Mines Act Permit Holder**: A person and/or a company in whose name a Mines Act Permit Document is recorded in the division records
 *  **Major Mines**: Moderate- to large- scale mineral and coal mining operations, including sand and gravel pits, quarries, and placer mines.
+* 	**Coordinated Authorizations** are referred by the Chief Permitting Officer (CPO) to manage projects that require multiple permits – for example, a Mines Act permit to construct and operate an outfall and an EMA permit to discharge from it.
+There are three different routes for a project to come into the coordinated authorizations process:
+      1. Any new mineral or coal mine project, whether or not reviewable under the Environmental Assessment Act (EAA);
+      2. A mine project that is an extension, expansion, or re-start requiring multiple authorizations;
+      3. Any project that the CPO determines would benefit from the coordinated authorizations process due to its complexity.
+* 	**EMLI Major Mines Office (MMO)** All construction and operations permit applications for coal and mineral mines are managed by the EMLI Major Mines Office (MMO) and must be submitted through the MMO’s intake email permrecl@gov.bc.ca.

 ## 2.2.
 Risk Assessment
 TBD